rjlutz/CarND-Traffic-Sign-Classifier-Project/README.md

 Initial attempts at a model resulted in low validation results.
 Based on the suggestions provided in the instructions for this project, grayscale conversion was performed to improve the validation rate.

-Here are the same representative images as shown earlier, after the grayscale adjustment:
+Here are the same representative images as shown earlier, after the grayscale adjustment (again showing training, validation and test sets):

 ![grayscale](./examples/examples-grayscale.png)

 Subsequently, further improvements were sought.
 Adaptive histogram equalization was attempted, but didn't result in any considerable improvements.
 Next, as I observed that there were many training images with low contrast, I applied gamma adjustment to those images with low contrast.
 This provided better validation results.

-After enhancing the images with low contrast by lightening with gamma adjustment:
+After enhancing the images with low contrast by lightening with gamma adjustment (again showing training, validation and test sets):

 ![enhanced](./examples/examples-enhanced.png)

 Finally, as required by the project the data was normalized to improve training and recognition.